Lease renewal

 On 27 March 2023, as part of its Anti-Social Behaviour Action Plan, the UK government announced that ‘because complex commercial leasing rules are holding back high streets, we will launch the Landlord and Tenant Act Review – led by the Law Commission – with a view to their reform.
 Our aim is to make the system easier to understand and more transparent and attract more investment into UK commercial property.’

-In the context of the UK government’s aim to increase focus on revitalising high streets and town centres, as well as on improving the environmental sustainability of commercial properties, the Law Commission will consider the existing legislation in the context of:
+In the context of an increasing focus on revitalising high streets and town centres, as well as on improving the environmental sustainability of commercial properties, the Law Commission will consider the existing legislation in the context of:

 - creating a legal framework that is widely used rather than opted out of, without limiting the rights of parties to reach their own agreements